Rach20/slate/source/Akamai.html.md

 In case, the content generators have no content to push, general content from the internet will be uploaded to the app.
 E.g. Bloomberg TV.

-# PCD INTEGRATION FOR THE USER TRIGGERING DOWNLOADS
+# PCD integration for the user triggering downloads

-## STEPS TO INTEGRATE THE SDK
+## Steps to integrate the SDK

 ## Initialization